ktaylor63/southeast/site/content/fire.md

 ## Guides, Training and Resources

+{{< figure class="photo-center" src="/images/pages/lower-suwanee-fire-group.jpg" alt="Firefighters gather for a picture in front of a fire" link="https://flic.kr/p/mGD8qb" caption="USFWS firefighters working with firefighters from the Prescribed Fire Training Center to conduct a burn at Lower Suwannee National Wildlife Refuge.
+Photo by Vic Doig, USFWS." >}}

 ### Fire Management Guides by Species

-{{< figure class="photo" src="/images/pages/lower-suwanee-fire-group.jpg" alt="Firefighters gather for a picture in front of a fire" link="https://flic.kr/p/mGD8qb" caption="USFWS firefighters working with firefighters from the Prescribed Fire Training Center to conduct a burn at Lower Suwannee National Wildlife Refuge.
-Photo by Vic Doig, USFWS." >}}

 Includes desired vegetation structure and fire components, desired habitat conditions, mobility, area sensitivity, and insularity-connectivity consideration.